MrEttore/SanctuAIry/README.md

     -   GDPR compliance
     -   User-defined data retention and deletion policies

----

-## 🚧 Project Status
+## Project Status

-SanctuAIry is a **work in progress**.
+🚧 SanctuAIry is a **work in progress**.
 The app is under constant iteration with new features and improvements being added weekly.

-### Current Focus

--   Improving UI/UX flow and emotional design
--   Fine-tuning models for therapy-specific language
--   Security hardening and compliance readiness

----

-## 📦 Tech Stack
+## Tech Stack

 -   **Frontend**: React and TailwindCSS
 -   **LLM Manager**: Node.js and Express
 -   **LLM Core**: Ollama, using Meta's LLama 3.2

----

-## 🚀 Running Locally with Docker Compose
+## Running Locally with Docker Compose

 To start all services locally using Docker Compose, follow these steps: